Test

 9- Swimming goggles

-Along with your swimming costume, a pair of swimming goggles is the only truly essential accessory.
+Alongside your swimsuit, a pair of swimming goggles is the only truly essential accessory.
 Indispensable, because they protect your eyes from chlorine and help you see other swimmers and the wall underwater!

 The best swimming goggles are those that are most comfortable for you.
-You’ll probably have to try on several before you find the pair that suits you best.
+You’ll probably have to try on several before you find the pair that’s right for you.

-And don’t forget to pack a spare pair of goggles in your sports bag.
+And don’t forget to pack a spare pair of glasses in your sports bag.

 10- Earplugs